f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

 - Classification: current ranking
 - Tracking: track map
 - Weather:
-- Statistics: fasest laps etc
+- Statistics: fastest laps etc

 We can also grab other tabs...